 Jennifer has a long-term interest in Greece, ancient and modern.
-For the last six years she has served on the jury of the annual Criticos Prize (now renamed the London Hellenic Prize) which is awarded to an outstanding book in English related to, or inspired by, some aspect of Greece and she is a member of the Cambridge Greek Play committee which produces a play, performed in the original ancient Greek, every three years.
+For the last ten years she has served on the jury of the annual London Hellenic Prize which is awarded to an outstanding book in English related to, or inspired by, some aspect of Greece and she is a member of the Cambridge Greek Play committee which produces a play, performed in the original ancient Greek, every three years.

 She has also played double bass in a jazz quartet.
 She lives in London with Robert.